commel/simple-haxe-webframework/README.md

 The "export"-directory contains a "templates"-directory that contains haxe-template-files.
 The "js" contains the generated javascript-sources.

 To build the page run "haxe compile" in the project's root directory.

+The index.php accepts an optional parameter "name", like this: index.php?name=whatever.